csommerl/js120/lesson4/lesson4_notes.md

 ### Mix-ins

-A **mix-in** is a pattern that adds a property/method from one object to another (without using prototypal delegation but instead approaches like `Object.assign`).
+A **mix-in** is a pattern that adds a property/method from one object to another (without using prototypal delegation to a class/constructor prototype object but instead approaches like `Object.assign`).

+A **mix-in** is an object that has (as its own properties) one or more methods that can be mixed into a class such that all instances of the class can access those methods.

+Steps to create and use a mix-in in JavaScript:

+1. Create an object (a constant in title case) that defines a method to be mixed-in.
+2. Define the class.
+3. Use `Object.assign(Class.prototype, MixInObject)` to add the mix-in's method to the class's prototype object.

 ### Mix-ins vs. Inheritance

+...

 ---